junxit/us-congress-bills-114/bill.md

 ## § 2.
 GAO report on neonatal abstinence syndrome (NAS)

-- **(a)** *In general* Not later than one year after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Finance and the Committee on Health, Education, Labor and Pensions of the Senate a report on neonatal abstinence syndrome (in this section referred to as “NAS”) in the United States.
+- **(a)** *In general* Not later than 1 year after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Finance and the Committee on Health, Education, Labor and Pensions of the Senate a report on neonatal abstinence syndrome (in this section referred to as “NAS”) in the United States.
-- **(b)** *Information to be included in report* Such report shall include information on the following:
+- **(b)** *Information To be included in report* Such report shall include information on the following:
   - **(1)** The prevalence of NAS in the United States, including the proportion of children born in the United States with NAS who are eligible for medical assistance under State Medicaid programs under title XIX of the Social Security Act at birth and the costs associated with NAS through such programs.
   - **(2)** The services for which coverage is available under State Medicaid programs for treatment of infants with NAS.
   - **(3)** The settings (including inpatient, outpatient, hospital-based, and other settings) for the treatment of infants with NAS and the reimbursement methodologies and costs associated with such treatment in such settings.
   - **(4)** The prevalence of utilization of various care settings under State Medicaid programs for treatment of infants with NAS and any Federal barriers to treating such infants under such programs, particularly in non-hospital-based settings.
+  - **(5)** What is known about best practices for treating infants with NAS.
 - **(c)** *Recommendations* Such report also shall include such recommendations as the Comptroller General determines appropriate for improvements that will ensure access to treatment for infants with NAS under State Medicaid programs.

 ## § 3.
 Excluding abuse-deterrent formulations of prescription drugs from the Medicaid additional rebate requirement for new formulations of prescription drugs